katana-network/specialk/examples/ausd-yearnvault/README.md

 ### Step 1: Connect Wallet
 - Click "Connect Wallet" in the navbar
 - Select MetaMask
-- Ensure you're on Tatara testnet
+- Ensure you're on Katana Mainnet

 ### Step 2: Get Test Tokens
 You'll need AUSD tokens to interact with the vault.
 If you don't have any, you'll need to: